nasa/cumulus/docs/features/lambda_versioning.md

 **Please note** that care must be exercised to not update lambda versions and redeploy frequently enough that an in-progress workflow refers to an aged-off version of a lambda, or workflows that reference such a lambda may fail.

+**Please note** This feature is not currently compatible with utilizing the `layers` key in workflow lambdas, as updates/reconfiguration of lambda layers will not result in a new version being created by kes.
+See [CUMULUS-1197](https://bugs.earthdata.nasa.gov/browse/CUMULUS-1197) for more information.

 ( See [AWS Lambda Function Versioning and Aliases](https://docs.aws.amazon.com/lambda/latest/dg/versioning-aliases.html) for more on lambda versions/aliases)

 ## Configuration